-We can now move on to setting up a Python virtual environment into which we’ll install Jupyter.
+You can now move on to setting up a Python virtual environment.

-Now that we have Python 3, its header files, and pip ready to go, we can create a Python virtual environment to manage our projects.
-We will install Jupyter into this virtual environment.
+With some dependencies installed, you can create a Python virtual environment to manage your projects.
+Jupyter will be installed into this virtual environment.

-virtualenv command which we can install with pip.
+virtualenv command which can be installed with pip.

 - sudo -H pip3 install --upgrade pip